arialdomartini/Back-End-Developer-Interview-Questions/README.md

 **Note:** Keep in mind that many of these questions are open ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.
 Again, I stress that just asking question is hardly sufficient.
 Complete the interview with a long pair programming session with your candidates: it is one of the best opportunities to know each other's style and approach and to let candidates know some details about their future day job.

+### Where are the answers?

+I started writing down this list for a very personal goal, as a reminder of topics I had the chance to discuss with colleagues and friends, and that I wanted to deepen...

+Sooner or later I will complete it with the relative answers.
+Feel free to contribute, it would be highly appreciated!

 ## <a name='toc'>Table of Contents</a>

   1. [Questions about Design Patterns](#patterns)